altera-fpga/hls-samples/Tutorials/GettingStarted/fast_recompile/README.md

 ```

 Find more information about how to navigate this part of the code samples in the [FPGA top-level README.md](/README.md).
-You can also find more information about [troubleshooting build errors](/README.md#troubleshooting), [using Visual Studio Code with the code samples](/README.md#use-visual-studio-code-vs-code-optional), [links to selected documentation](/README.md#documentation), and more.
+You can also find more information about [troubleshooting build errors](/README.md#troubleshooting), [links to selected documentation](/README.md#documentation), and more.

 ## Key Implementation Details